Shrey0561/Netflix-SQL-Case-Study/README.md

 If this were a real Netflix strategy engagement, I'd:
  * Overlay user ratings to see if genre trends match audience demand
  * Do time-based churn risk for older shows
- * Build a Python model for predicting binge-worthy contnet combos
+ * Build a Python model for predicting binge-worthy content combos

 ## Let's Connect
 I'm actively building tools to uncover workplace insights through data.
 Feel free to reach out via: